ESDLMapEditorESSIM/docker-toolsuite/README.md

 #### PostgresDB

-The file `.\BaseInfrastructure\postgres\init-databases.sh` contains the initialization script for the postgres database.
+The file `./BaseInfrastructure/postgres/init-databases.sh` contains the initialization script for the postgres database.

 #### ESDL Drive